On the distribution of Born transmission eigenvalues in the complex plane: The Born transmission eigenvalues and the real line

 \n It remains to show that the dominated convergence can be applied, which follows as the Airy function decays exponentially near infinity, $f$ is bounded, and the product of the second and third factors of the integrand in \eqref{J_1^infty change var} is also bounded.
 Indeed, the latter statement follows as the function

 \n is bounded for $z \in (0,1^+)$.
-The limit at $z=1$ has been already discussed, and it is easy to show that the above function has limit $0$ near $z=0$.
+The limit at $z=1$ has been already discussed, and one can show that the above function has limit $0$ near $z=0$.
 Thus, we can take limits as $j\to \infty$ in \eqref{J_1^infty change var} and conclude the proof:

 \n \textbf{Assume now that} \ $\bm{\{R_j\}}$ \ \textbf{is unbounded}.
 Upon passing to a subsequence, which we do not relabel, there are two cases to consider:

 \n Indeed, note that if there is no subsequence for which $\Re k_j/n_j$ is always less than 1, or always larger than 1, then it must be equal to 1 (eventually), which implies $R_j=0$, i.e. $\{R_j\}$ is bounded and this was already analyzed above.